Babalu (comedian): Health problems and death

 Babalu was warned of his health condition in March 1998 but kept his health problems a secret from his co-stars, particularly from Aga Muhlach and the others in the weekly TV shows Oki Doki Doc and Home Along Da Riles, wherein he was a regular cast.

-Writer Nene Riego, a close friend of Babalu, said the actor asked his doctor to tell him the truth about his ailment.
-Babalu was told he only had six months to live.
-He decided to seek further treatment in Michigan.
-While seeking further treatment, they were robbed and he was shot twice in the abdomen area making his situation worse.
-Doctors there had the same diagnosis and advised him to spend the rest of his life in the Philippines.
-Babalu came back home on August 14, thin and weak.

 Babalu's last two movies were Tataynic with Dolphy and Tong Tatlong Tatay Kong Pakitong-kitong together with Redford White, Bonel Balingit and Serena Dalrymple.
 He died of liver cirrhosis on August 27, 1998, two months after his 56th birthday, in his home in Antipolo.
 He was buried in Loyola Memorial Park in Parañaque.
 The film Tar-San is dedicated to his memory.